-From October 2023, Domus Academy will launch the new 2-year Master of Arts in Fashion: Design, Art & Technology (120 credits), which offers an innovative vision and approach to creativity and the fashion industry.
+Besides the 2 types of Master, students can also chose the 2-year Master of Arts in Fashion: Design, Art & Technology (120 credits), which offers an innovative vision and approach to creativity and the fashion industry.
 Its objective is to establish and anticipate cross-cultural directions of multi-faceted themes.
 The programme integrates art, fashion technology, and digital design within a new framework of multidisciplinary theory, practice, and experimentation.

 The 2-year Master of Arts in Fashion: Design, Art & Technology is addressed to young professional who are interested in developing an innovative personal vision and direction within the fashion industry.
 Candidates should hold a first-level degree and/or have significant professional experience in the areas of fashion, art, or other design disciplines.